jvassev/ansinetes/README.md

 Sun Sep 18 22:40:08 2016 /sbin/ip addr add dev tun0 local 10.241.0.6 peer 10.241.0.5
 Sun Sep 18 22:40:08 2016 Initialization Sequence Completed
 ```

 The file `ovpn-client.conf` is located in under tmp/ folder in the project.
-Then, assuming you are running with the default config, you should be able to resolve the kube api-server:
+Then, assuming you've established an OpenVPN connection successfully, you should be able to resolve the kube api-server:
 ```bash
 $ nslookup kubernetes.default 10.254.0.2
 Server:     10.254.0.2